 ――There are various theories, but there is no one exact reason.

 One of the most prominent theories is that after the war, when refrigerators were not widely used in ordinary households, public baths worked with the milk producers, because they used refrigerators to provide cold drinks.

 It’s important to drink water after taking a bath because you dehydrate through sweat.
-At baths you can now find also a lot of sport drinks and supplement drinks.
+At baths, you can now also find a lot of sport drinks and supplement drinks.

 4. Where does the Japanese hot spring and public bath culture come from?
 Why are there so many hot springs in Japan?

 ――There are several theories about this topic as well.
 Japan is a volcanic country with more than 100 active volcanoes.

 Natural hot springs here are the largest in the world, so the mere presence of so many hot springs, is considered to be a significant factor in the rise of the hot spring culture.